samwarnick/samwarnick.com/src/content/blog/2025/05/2025-05-07-adding-random-to-my-blog.md

 ---
-title: Adding Random to My Blog
+title: Adding /random to My Blog
-date: '2025-05-07T19:47'
+date: 2025-05-07T19:47
-summary: >-
-  I created a simple Netlify function to redirect visitors to a random post on my blog.
+summary: I created a simple Netlify function to redirect visitors to a random post on my blog.
-tags: []
+tags:
+  - Blog
+  - Netlify
+  - Eleventy
-published: false
+published: true
 ---
-Dave mentioned in the Discord™️ that he wanted a link to take you to a random post on his blog.
+Dave mentioned in the Discord™ that he wanted a link to take you to a random post on his blog.
 I thought, I'll [steal](https://austinkleon.com/steal/) that idea.

 I use Netlify and Eleventy.
 My first thought was parse the sitemap in a Netlify function, pick a random post, and redirect.
 Then I remembered that I don't have a sitemap.
 (Take that SEO!)
 But, I do have a feed.json for some reason.
 The feed.json already has just my published posts.
 No additional filtering for published posts, pages, etc. Also, it's JSON, so I can just use `JSON.parse` on the file.
 Pretty simple.